BuzzSpaceB/DatabaseStuff/README.md

   mongoose.connect("mongodb://d3user:DdJXhhsd2@proximus.modulusmongo.net:27017/purYv9ib");
 ```
 #How to create a mock database object
-In this example I will be using the Tread schema. (assuming step 3 above  has alreaddy been done ).
+In this example I will be using the Thread schema. (assuming step 3 above  has alreaddy been done ).
 This is just an example of how one can use the schemas and mongoose.
 ```

     var Thread = require('../models/thread');

-     //create mock thread
-    var newThread = new Thread();
+     //create mock thread according to the schema var newThread = new Thread();
         newThread.thread_id = "1";
         newThread.parent_thread_id = "0";